Job Ref: 22580

 Research laboratory environment.

-Once you have successfully completed the application, please be prepared to provide three letters of reference during the interview process.
+Once you have successfully completed the application and assessment, please be prepared to provide three letters of reference during the interview process.

 Houston Methodist is an Equal Opportunity Employer.

 Equal employment opportunity is a sound and just concept to which Houston Methodist is firmly bound.
 Houston Methodist will not engage in discrimination against or harassment of any person employed or seeking employment with Houston Methodist on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, status as a protected veteran or other characteristics protected by law.

 VEVRAA Federal Contractor – priority referral Protected Veterans requested.